Betterment/with_transactional_lock/README.md

 Advisory transaction locks have these nice properties:

-* they releases at the close of a transaction
 * they hold the lock until your critical section has completed and no longer, which means they co-transactionally release when you've done whatever mutative things you meant to be doing and your new